ndjson/ndjson-spec/specification_draft2.md

 If the JSON text is not parseable, the parser SHOULD raise an error.
 However, the parser MAY silently ignore empty lines, e.g. `\n\n`.
 This behavior
 MUST be documented and SHOULD be configurable by the user of the parser.

-#### 3.2.1 Trivial Implementation

-A simple implementation is to accumulate received lines.
-Every time a line ending is encountered, an attempt MUST be made to parse the accumulated lines into a JSON object.

-If the parsing of the accumulated lines is successful, the accumulated lines MUST be discarded and the parsed object given to the application code.

 ### 3.3 MIME Type and File Extensions